saltstack/salt/doc/topics/releases/oxygen.rst

 Full API Support for :py:func:`docker.logs <salt.modules.dockermod.logs>`
 =========================================================================

-This function now supports all of the functions that it's Docker API counterpart does, allowing you to do things like include timestamps, suppress stdout/stderr, etc. in the return.
+This function now supports all of the functions that its Docker API counterpart does, allowing you to do things like include timestamps, and also suppress stdout/stderr, etc. in the return.

 `start` Argument Added to :py:func:`docker.create <salt.modules.dockermod.create>` Function